LinaMierke/ReactBudgetTracker/README.md

 - We’ll learn how break down a UI into React components
 - Learn how to work with state using the Context API
 - Learn about actions, reducers, and the dispatch function
+- Learn the use of props, and hooks on React.

 ## Authors